Institutional Review Board (IRB)

 How do I get IRB review?

-The proposal and accompanying consent forms to the Florida or Texas campuses should be submitted via e-mail to Cindy Kingry (email@example.com).
-Proposals to the California campus should be submitted to Corinne Tufo (firstname.lastname@example.org).
+A cover letter addressed to the IRB committee, the proposal and accompanying consent forms should be sent to the appropriate Administrative Assistant on the appropriate campus.
+(Florida or Texas campuses should be submitted via e-mail to Cindy Kingry at firstname.lastname@example.org.
+Proposals to the California campus should be submitted to Monica Hofmann at (email@example.com).

 If emailed proposals are unsigned, you must fax the signed proposal page with the appropriate signatures, as well as the permission from the site where you will be conducting the research to: (904) 827-0069 (FL/TX), (760) 591-3053 (CA).